PolyCortex/polydodo/backend/assets/readme.md

   ],
   "spectrograms": {
     "frequencies": [...],
-    "fpz-cz": [ // Contains an array for each timestamps in epochs.timestamps for the fpz-cz eeg channel [...],  // Contains a value for each frequency [...],
+    "fpz_cz": [ // Contains an array for each timestamps in epochs.timestamps for the fpz-cz eeg channel [...],  // Contains a value for each frequency [...],
        ...
       [...]
     ],
-    "pz-oz": [  // Same as fpz-cz but for the pz-oz eeg channel [...],
+    "pz_oz": [  // Same as fpz-cz but for the pz-oz eeg channel [...],
       [...],
        ...